arghpy/rust_visualize_sorting/README.md

 ## Prerequisites

-In order for the program to work you will need to have installed:
+In order for the program to work you will need to install:
 - rust
 - cargo
 - ffmpeg